SamDecrock/node-httpreq/README.md

 ### Downloading a file directly to disk
 To download a file directly to disk, use the download method provided.

-Downloading is done using a stream, so the data is not stored in memory and directory saved to file.
+Downloading is done using a stream, so the data is not stored in memory and directly saved to file.

 __Example__